Caching in Nexar

 Nexar supports two cache backends:

-- SQLite (default): Persistent cache stored in a file
+- SQLite (default): Persistent cache stored in a file.
+Best for long-running applications, CLI tools, and frequent re-runs.

 )